-The Nagarjun Hill has a royal retreat for members of royal family and therefore was and will remain a protected area.
-This area hosts birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-Headed Bee-Eater, Maroon Oriole, Large Hawk Cuckoo, and Eurasian Woodcock.
+The Nagarjun Hill has a royal retreat for members of the royal family and therefore was and will remain a protected area.
+This area hosts birds such as the Northern Eagle Owl, Red-billed Blue Magpie, Long-tailed Mountain Thrush, Chestnut-headed Bee-Eater, Maroon Oriole, Large Hawk-Cuckoo, and Eurasian Woodcock.

 Koshi Tappu and Parsa Wildlife Reserve: